 The Future of Oil and Gas

 Right now, the market is doing pretty well.
-Gas prices are high and the U.S. is one of the highest oil exporters in the world.
+While gas prices are in flux and the U.S. is one of the highest oil exporters in the world.
 If that doesn’t warrant a pat on the back, I’m not sure what does.
 But the success of the market is fickle.
 Natural disaster and world politics can make incredible impacts in a short time span.
 Companies in industries like auto parts manufacturers and food and beverage are suffering unexpected expense due to the recent tariffs.

 The company car program is the most common oil and gas vehicle program.
 Employees like the benefit of a company-provided vehicles, and your company knows your mobile workers will get to where they need to go.
 Unfortunately, having a fleet of vehicles puts your company in a bad spot, especially when the market goes from boom to bust.
 We’re going to run through a hypothetical situation to show the headache involved with company car programs in downturns.